CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/onboard-your-organization.md

 return_top: 'true'
 ---

-If you’re doing COVID-19 testing, your first step is to choose just one person to sign up for your organization account.
+Your first step is to choose just one person to sign up for your organization account.
 They'll create the account and complete [identity verification](#verify-your-identity).
 This person —  called the account administrator — can add testing facilities and staff after creating the organization account.

 ## Organizations and facilities